Shrek the Third: Box office

 Shrek the Third opened in 4,122 North American cinemas on May 18, 2007, grossing $38 million on its first day, which was the biggest opening day for an animated film at the time.
+The film would hold this record until Toy Story 3 surpassed it three years later in 2010.
 It grossed a total of $121.6 million in its first weekend, the best opening weekend ever for an animated film, and the second-highest opening for a film in the United States in 2007, behind Spider-Man 3.
 It held the animated opening weekend record for nine years until it was surpassed by Finding Dorys $135.1 million debut in 2016.
-At the time, its opening weekend was the third-highest of all time in these regions.
+At the time, its opening weekend was the third-highest of all time domestically, after Spider-Man 3 and Pirates of the Caribbean: Dead Man's Chest.

 Shrek the Third grossed $322.7 million in the United States, and $485.6 million overseas, bringing its cumulative total to $808.3 million.
 The film was the fourth-highest-grossing film worldwide of 2007, and the second-highest-grossing film in the United States that year.
 In addition, it was the highest-grossing animated film of 2007, and the third-highest-grossing animated film ever, trailing only behind Finding Nemo and Shrek 2.
 The film sold an estimated 46,907,000 tickets in North America.

 The film was released in the United Kingdom on June 29, 2007, and topped the country's box office for the next two weekends, before being dethroned by Harry Potter and the Order of the Phoenix.